tlienart/MLJTuning.jl/README.md

   for details.
 Recall also that some measures in MLJ (e.g., `cross_entropy`) report a loss (or score) for each provided observation, while others (e.g., `auc`) report only an aggregated value.
-This and other behaviour os governed by trait functions.
+This and other behaviour can be inspected via trait functions.
 Do `info(rms)` to view the traits of the `rms` loss, and see [Performance measures](https://alan-turing-institute.github.io/MLJ.jl/dev/performance_measures/)